FACTBOX-Seized or sailing away: What we know about oligarchs and their assets | Headlines

 - The U.S. Treasury, while blocking Usmanov's personal assets, has left companies controlled by him off its list of sanctions in an effort not to raise the price of commodities.
 ROMAN ABRAMOVICH

-Roman Abramovich, 55, billionaire politician with an estimated $12.3 billion fortune was sanctioned by Britain on Thursday Suspended:
+Roman Abramovich, 55, billionaire politician with an estimated $12.3 billion fortune has been sanctioned by Britain Suspended:

-- Abramovich's attempt to sell Chelsea Football Club was halted on Thursday when the British government announced its sanctions.
+- Abramovich's attempt to sell Chelsea Football Club was halted when Britain announced sanctions.
 Britain's asset freeze and sanctions bar the sale of players, new tickets and merchandise, but the team will be able to play matches. - British MP Chris Bryant had said Abramovich was trying to sell his 15-bedroom mansion in Kensington Palace Gardens to avoid sanctions.
 He bought the home in the area of London nicknamed "Billionaire's row" for 90 million pounds ($119 million) in 2011.

-- An aircraft linked to Abramovich is at Europort Airport, unable to leave due to Swiss airspace restrictions.
+- An aircraft linked to Abramovich is at Europort Airport near Basel, which straddles the Swiss-French border, and is unable to leave due to Swiss airspace restrictions.
 Signed over:

 - New York property records show a trio of Upper East Side properties worth $92.3 million are tied to his ex-wife Dasha Zhukova, a New York real estate developer married to shipping heir Stavros Niarchos.
 She is also building the 21-storey Ray Harlem, which will house the National Black Theater, according to her website.
 Sailing away: